triton-inference-server/server/docs/client_example.rst

 create one.

-Follow the instructions in :ref:`section-running-triton` to launch Truton using the ensemble model repository.
+Follow the instructions in :ref:`section-running-triton` to launch Triton using the ensemble model repository.
 Once Triton is running you can use the ensemble\_image\_client application to send inference requests.
 You can specify a single image or a directory holding images.
 Here we send a request for the ensemble from the :ref:`example